hanjq17/GMN/README.md

 ## Citation

-If you find our work hepful, please cite as:
+If you find our work helpful, please cite as:

 ```
 @inproceedings{